Elric: The Moonbeam Roads

 Elric of Melniboné — proud prince of ruins, kinslayer — call him what you will.
 He remains, together with maybe Jerry Cornelius, Moorcock’s most enduring, if not always most endearing, character…

 Elric: The Moonbeam Roads is an omnibus of a revised & retitled supplementary trilogy to the main Elric Saga (with further, minor textual amendments) — in fact the only preconceived Elric trilogy (see below) — linking the albino with various von Beks.
-It was previously published (as an omnibus, in its original forms) as The Elric Saga Part IV (2005).
+It was previously published (as an omnibus, in its original forms) as The Elric Saga Part IV (2005), before later being re-collected (with the revised texts but original titles) in The Elric Saga Volume Three: The White Wolf.

 p. vii: ‘Introduction To The Michael Moorcock Collection’ (non-fiction) by John Clute;